-- (1) The proceedings commenced under the previous Rules of Study will be finished in compliance with these Rules. - (2) Students who enrolled in the first unit of study for the academic years that had begun before the date of effect of these Rules are governed by these Rules with the exception of matters under Article 4 and Article 11, which are governed by the previous Rules. - (3) Students who enrolled in the first unit of study for the academic year beginning on the date of effect of these Rules are governed by these Rules. - (4) The provisions of these Rules on implementing programmes of study apply with the necessary modifications to implementing fields of study within the framework of the doctoral programme of study accredited under the Higher Education Act in the wording effective before 1 September 2016.
+- (1) Proceedings commenced before the date of effect of these Rules will be finished in compliance with these Rules. - (2) Students who enrolled in the first unit of study for the academic years that had begun before the date of effect of these Rules are governed by these Rules with the exception of matters under Article 4 and Article 11, which are governed by the previous Rules. - (3) Students who enrolled in the first unit of study for the academic year beginning on the date of effect of these Rules are governed by these Rules. - (4) The provisions of these Rules on implementing programmes of study shall apply with the necessary modifications to implementing fields of study within the framework of the doctoral programme of study accredited under the Higher Education Act in the wording effective before 1 September 2016.